OpenABL/OpenABL/README.md

    numbers, as some backends only support doubles.
 For the Flame and FlameGPU backends this option may be enabled to use single-precision floating point numbers instead.
  * `bool visualize = false`: Display a graphical visualization of the model.
-This option is currently only supported by the Mason backend.
+This option is currently only supported by the Mason and DMason backends.

 ## Environment configuration